TheOceanCleanupAlgorithms/ADVECT/README.md

 In short, your script will look something like:
 ```
-from ADVECTOR import run_advector_2D  # or run_advector_3D
+from ADVECTOR.run_advector_2D import run_advector_2D  # sim for run_advector_3D
 outputfile_paths = run_advector_2D(<many arguments here>)
 ```
 That's it!

 If you need information on the arguments and don't want to refer directly to the source code, just open an interactive python prompt, import the runner as above, then run `help(run_advector_2D)`.

-As a general rule, you can pretty much copy the structure of `ADVECTOR/examples/ECCO_advect_2D.py` or `ADVECTOR/examples/ECCO_advect_3D.py`, providing your own data and generating your own source/configfiles.
+As a general strategy, you can pretty much copy the structure of `ADVECTOR/examples/ECCO_advect_2D.py` or `ADVECTOR/examples/ECCO_advect_3D.py`, providing your own data and generating your own source/configfiles.
 The examples exist for your reference!

 ## Extra: the INTEGRATOR

 3D ocean model output generally only includes the zonal/meridional current velocity; ADVECT comes bundled with a tool called the INTEGRATOR which can generate vertical velocity fields from zonal/meridional velocity fields, using the continuity equation.
 Check out `INTEGRATOR/README.md` for more information.
 Currently it doesn't install via pip, so you'll need to clone this repository and run the files directly.

 ### Hardware compatability
 At this time, ADVECT only has known support for CPUs/GPUs with opencl driver versions 1.1, 1.2, and 2.1.
-Running tests is one way to check if your hardware is compatible.
-If they fail, you can run this in a python prompt to directly check your driver version:
+If you are getting OpenCL/GPU related errors, you can run this in a python prompt to directly check your driver version, as that could be the problem:
    ```
    import pyopencl
    print(pyopencl.create_some_context(interactive=True).devices[0].driver_version)